radicle-dev/radicle-upstream/DEVELOPMENT.md

     yarn dist                   # Build an installable Upstream package for the
                                 # current platform

-    yarn release                # Start a two-step process to cut a new
-                                # release, see DEVELOPMENT.md for more details

     yarn typescript:check       # Type-check all UI *.ts and *.svelte files yarn prettier:check         # Check UI code formatting yarn prettier:write         # Auto-format UI code